How to make more money from events: 14 ways to increase event revenue

 Offering workshops, masterclasses, or training sessions as add-ons to your main event can be a great way to generate additional revenue without increasing ticket prices.
 This option isn't meant to appeal to all participants!
 It creates an additional revenue stream for organizers and enhances the depth of the event without compromising its core experience.

-By pricing add-on sessions separately, organizers can provide additional value and knowledge to attendees who are eager to delve deeper into specialized topics.
+By pricing add-on sessions separately, organizers can provide additional value and knowledge to attendees who are eager to look deeper into specialized topics.

 Masterclasses offered by AIIA National Conference